lcnetdev/scriptshifter/doc/hooks.md

 correspond to an existing module and function under the `transliterator.hooks` package.

-Each hook requires input parameters that are specific to its context, and are passed to the corresponding hook function(s) by the internal process.
-They must be defined in each function associated with the hook.
-Hooks may also accept optional keyword-only arguments, as described below, whose values can be defined in the configuration.
+Each hook requires some arguments to be defined in each function associated with it: `ctx`, an instance of `transliterator.trans.Context` which carries information about the current scanner status and can be manipulated by the hook function; and `**kw`, optional keyword-only arguments, whose values can be defined in the configuration.

-Each function must also return an output that the process is able to handle as expected.
-These are also defined below.
+Each function must also return an output that the process is able to handle as expected. the output may instruct the application to make a specific decision after the hook function is executed.
+Possible return values are defined below for each hook.

 **[TODO]** These hooks are being implemented in a vacuum, without much of a real-world use case.
 Modifications to these capabilities may change as actual